netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

     A YAML named `smlite-all-in-one.yaml`  gets created with all the YAML files of your application for Service Mesh lite architecture.

-    **Note:** If you have used service names which are running inside a cluster to generate the Service Mesh lite YAMLs for them, `smlite-all-in-one.yaml` file which gets generated at the end of the script execution will not have deployment YAMLs of application in it.
-In that case, you must deploy the deployment YAMLs which are there in the application along with the `smlite-all-in-one.yaml` file for running your application in the SML architecture.
+    **Note:** If you have used service names which are running inside a cluster to generate the Service Mesh lite YAMLs for them, the `smlite-all-in-one.yaml`  file will not contain the deployment YAML files of the application.
+In that case, you must deploy the deployment YAML files in the application along with the `smlite-all-in-one.yaml` file for running your application in the SML architecture.

 4. Deploy the ingress YAML file to expose Citrix ADC CPX (the Citrix ADC CPX handling front-end microservice) service to tier-1 Citrix ADC VPX or MPX and the [Citrix Ingress Controller](https://github.com/citrix/citrix-k8s-ingress-controller) to access your application from outside.